XavierCS-dev/Effect-Engine/README.md

 - [x] Reimplement TextureAtlas2D.
 - [ ] Increase use of ECS paradigm.
 - [ ] Increase simplicity of Layer2D to be used directly by a user.
-- [ ] Increae overall simplicity and reduce abstraction.
+- [ ] Increase overall simplicity and reduce abstraction.
 - [ ] Make complex high performance paths optional
 - [ ] Make layers and their atlases not allow dynamic addition and removal of textures
 - [x] Fix incorrect buffer allocation / entity copying